pachocamacho1990/pachocamacho1990/README.md

 I’m a physicist turned AI engineering leader, with a background in computational astrophysics and fluid dynamics (complex abstract stuff !) and years of experience building large-scale NLP and autonomous systems for real-world impact.

+My journey began in the realm of computational astrophysics and fluid dynamics—wrestling with complex abstract systems and turning theoretical models into computational solutions.
+That foundation in physics taught me to think rigorously about complex problems, to question assumptions, and to build systems that can handle real-world chaos.

+My work sits at a fascinating intersection: helping organizations build AI systems that are not just powerful, but secure, explainable, and production-ready.
+I've seen too many impressive demos that fall apart in production—my focus is on building systems that actually work when they meet reality.

+### What Drives My Work

 My work spans vector embedding-based solutions, conversational AI, agent-based automation, and integrations with enterprise platforms.
 I’m passionate about designing secure, explainable, and production-ready AI systems that move beyond chat to take meaningful action on behalf of users.

 I thrive at the intersection of research, engineering, and product strategy—simplifying complexity and turning cutting-edge models into scalable solutions that have real impact in industry problems.